vidarandrebo/backlight-c/README.md

 - Change the UPPER value to the value specified in `/sys/class/backlight/**/max-brightness`.

-- Change the path in `fopen` to the correct path.
+- Change the path in `fopen` to the correct path for your backlight file.

 Complile the file `gcc -O3 src/backlight.c -o src/backlight`